squatto/alfred-imessage-2fa/README.md

 Select a 2FA code and press `<enter>` to copy it to your clipboard.
 Press `⌘+<enter>` to copy it to your clipboard and also paste it into the active app window.

+## Compatibility

+This was developed for Alfred 4, but it should work with Alfred 3 as well.